 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+4.2.1 strict timing: use of timer on computer screen instead of lab timer, written list with time points of when to add what solution,

+4.2.2: fast handling and coordination of steps for agonist addition to wells (opening of incubator door, removing lid of electrode array, pipetting steps, closing everything)

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
 (Y/N)

 If yes, how far apart are the locations?
+No, 2 Lab rooms, which are next to each other

 Section - Introduction